ICHydro/Riverlabs/docs/data-handling.md

     F --> G
 ```

+!!! danger "Data Safety Warning"
-!!! danger Do not take out the SD card while the LED light is on, as this may damage the card and make it unreadable.**
+    Do not take out the SD card while the LED light is on, as this may damage the card and make it unreadable.

 ## Inserting and removing the SD card